 By the serial number and/or manufacturer’s code (on EZGO cars) attached to the body or stamped into the frame of the car.
 A dealer should be able to show you the serial number on a car.
 If in doubt, call the manufacturer of the car (E-Z-GO, Club Car) and ask for customer service to verify the year of the car.

-2. Verify the age of the batteries in the car.
 The batteries should be stamped on top of each negative post’s flat area with a number and a letter.
+Battery date code can also be printed on a sticker on some brands.
 The letter stands for the month of the year – A is January.
 The number represents the last digit of the year the batteries were manufactured.
-With new 2013 batteries – 3 would be for 2013.
-Batteries last on average 4 years.
-Batteries range in price from approximately $600 to $1200 per set.
+With new 2023 batteries – 3 would be for 2023.
+Batteries last 3-5 years depending on maintenance.
 Don’t just take the word of the seller – this could be a very costly mistake.

 Standard speed is around 12-15 mph.
 High speed is around 18-20 mph.
 Depending on the make and model of a car, it can be very costly to change the speed of the vehicle.